 I now (dare I say) prefer this to the meat version.
 And at £1.19 for 1kg of beans (after soaking) which makes 6 hearty portions, this is one of the most cost-effective meals I’ve ever made.

 Like it’s meaty counterpart, there are loads of things you can do with a bean chilli.
 Burritos?
 Yep.
 Tacos?
 Yes, please.
 Teaming it with brown basmati rice and quinoa, jalapenos and avocado, yum.
 Or as the showstopper in a feast with pico de gallo salsa, homemade guacamole, harissa and the best tortillas you can get your hands on… The possibilities are endless.

 My personal favourite is the taco feast.
 But it’s such a great make-ahead-and-freeze option, for those nights when you just can’t be arsed and need something healthy, quick and in my case this month, vegan!

 This particular 10 bean mix from the ‘Love Life’ range in Waitrose was brought to my attention recently, and I was tasked with using at a.s.a.p, as they were about to go out of date.

-I’ve since made this recipe twice (to make sure it’s spot on) and bought the same mix again because it’s great.
+I’ve since made this recipe countless times and bought the same mix again and again because it’s great.
 There are literally 10 different types of beans in there, and it’s £1.19.
 It’s a 500g packet that once soaked makes 1kg OF BEANS!
 Making this one of the most cost-effective meals I’ve ever made… Yay for veganism, and yay for Waitrose being cheap for once!